jeffb4real/SLHPA-Web-App/README.md

 * lxml - used by `mapper.py` to write KML data
 * django - used by slhpa web app
 * [django-tables2](https://django-tables2.readthedocs.io/en/latest/pages/tutorial.html) - used by slhpa web app

-These modules were installed with pip, e.g.:
+* [django-filter](https://pypi.org/project/django-filter/) - used by slhpa web app

+These modules can be installed all at once either by using `bootstrap.sh` (mentioned above) or by `pip` installing the included requirements.txt, e.g.:

-      $ python -m pip install selenium
+      ~/SLHPA-Web-App $ pip install -r requirements.txt

 ## scraper